Allen's: Adjustments to product lines

 In October 2014, Allen's reduced the size of the 'Killer Python' product in order to reduce its portion size.
 It shrunk from 47 grams to 24 grams.
 The price of the snake was also adjusted accordingly.

 In June 2015, the 'Spearmint Leaves' and 'Green Frogs' product lines were discontinued as they were not selling well, although 'Spearmint Leaves' were reintroduced in 2020 and 2024.
 A Nestlé spokesperson said that the 'Red Frogs' "outsell the green 10 to one".

 In June 2023, Allen's announced that production of Fantales was to be discontinued due to declining sales.

+Allen's Inside Outs were an innovative line of cube-shaped, peelable gummy lollies with hidden fruit-flavoured centers, but they faced an unexpected nationwide recall.
+The packets were pulled from shelves after a contract manufacturer experienced an equipment failure, leading to concerns that small pieces of plastic had been dislodged into the packets.
+Because of the safety risks and the immediate recall, the product was abruptly stripped from shelves nationwide.